 The last vessel in the class, INS Chennai, was laid in February 2006.
 It was launched in April 2010 and commissioned in November 2016.
 The project was delayed due to the complex warship building process.

 In January 2011, MDL was awarded a follow-on order for the construction of four P-15B destroyers.
 The P-15B ship retains the hull form of Kolkata-class and features a stealthier flush deck and advanced weapon systems.

-Design and features of the Kolkata Class
+Design and features of the Kolkata-class

-The destroyers are also equipped with action information system and atmospheric control system.
-The modern stealth destroyers will demonstrate superior anti-surface warfare (ASuW) capabilities.
+The destroyers are also equipped with an action information system and atmospheric control system.
+The modern stealth destroyers demonstrate superior anti-surface warfare (ASuW) capabilities.
 The vessel has an overall length of 163m, a beam of 17.4m and a draft of 6.5m.
 The full load displacement of the ship is 6,800t.

-Kolkata Class missile systems
+Kolkata-class missile systems